 This means there must be two bounces of the ball, one on each side, before players can volley the ball (hitting it before it bounces) or play it off a bounce (ground stroke).

 Whenever the serving team wins an exchange in doubles, the two players on that team transfer sides from left to right and right to left to start the following point.

 8. Pickleball Rules on Service Faults

-The Official Pickleball Rulebook states that the following behaviors will lead in a violation on the serving team and the loss of the server’s serve:
+The Official Pickleball Rulebook states that the following behaviors will lead in a violation on the serving team:

 10. Crosscourt Serve

 The pickleball serve must travel above the pickleball net and settle in the service box across the court from the server.
 In other terms, the service must fall inside the region bounded by the sideline, the baseline, the non-volley zone line and the center line, which is diagonally from the server upon the pickleball court.